Book Tickets Online

 UPFEST 2026 will also expand further across the city through its enhanced Partners Programme.
 Collaborations with Bristol BID and Cabot Circus will bring large-scale murals and live street art into Bristol city centre, while a new youth-led project in Hartcliffe, delivered with Youth Moves, will extend the festival’s community impact.

-Workshops and Community Projects
+Workshops and community projects

 Following support from Arts Council England, UPFEST 2026 will deliver an expanded programme of artist development and visitor workshops.
 Thousands of free workshop places will be available, with booking opening from 1 May 2026.